ilpeppino/barcode-scanner/README.md

 1. You authenticate once with Google Tasks (Desktop OAuth client).
 2. The dashboard auto-starts your camera (HTTPS context) and continuously listens for barcodes or on-demand OCR captures.
 3. Each barcode is normalized, de-duplicated (3 s cooldown), optionally enriched with Open Food Facts, and inserted into your selected Google Tasks list.
-4. OCR captures route through pytesseract and the extracted text is shown immediately in the UI for easy copy/paste.
+4. OCR captures route through EasyOCR and the extracted text is shown immediately in the UI for easy copy/paste.
 5. Recent scans + OCR updates refresh automatically so operators always see what just went in.

 ---